Social Sciences Teacher - 2022-2023

 - You thrive while collaborating and are excited to work with mission-aligned, high-performing colleagues.
 You find positivity in shared successes.

-- You’re excited to teach Summit’s common curriculum and assessment system, which was designed for teachers and by teachers in collaboration with learning scientists.
+- You’re excited to teach Summit’s common curriculum and assessment system, which was designed for teachers and by teachers in partnership with learning scientists.

 - You are passionate about serving as a mentor and advocate for a group of students that you’ll follow year to year.
 You’re open to having hard conversations to support students.